1. Create an inviting course look and feel

 - to demonstrate or support the concept you are trying to explain

 - as useful analogies e.g. an alternative way of communicating ideas

 - to convey emotion in order to connect with learners

 - to offer humour (we’re big fans of this!)

 They can even be used as parts of activities!

-Along with your written info, videos, articles and other resources, image options on your page to create a positive student experience could be:
+Along with your written info, videos, articles, and other resources, image options on your page to create a positive learner experience could be:

 Image option 1: The flat Earth